muchirajunior/leyscopolicy/README.md

 ## 4. Location Data

 ### 4.1 Background Location
-The App may collect and transmit your location data, including background location, to provide location-based services related to sales and logistics.
+The App may collect and transmit your location data, including background location, to provide location-based services related to sales and logistics(dispatch).

 ### 4.2 User Control
 You can control the App's access to location data through your device settings.